mrizwan47/uol-itp2-project/README.md

 This tool lets to paste/stamp any image on the canvas.
 When you select this tool you get 2 options populated on bottom part:
  - An option to upload image
  - A slider to chose size of the image
- - TODO: Option to select built-in images
+ - Option to select from 11 built-in images

 You can see the image live wherever your cursor goes and when you click the image is placed on canvas and you still have the live preview image following where the mouse goes.